A Holistic Survey of Wireless Multipath Video Streaming: Layer-based survey of multipath wireless video streaming approaches

-\item \textbf{Frequent throughput fluctuation and unnecessary fast retransmission: } MPTCP uses Additive-Increase/Multiplicative-Decrease (AIMD)~\nomenclature{AIMD}{Additive-Increase/Multiplicative-Decrease} congestion control algorithm to set congestion window sizes.
-The problem is that AIMD causes frequent throughput fluctuation and significant End-to-End delay~\cite{wu2016streaming, lim2014cross}.
+\item \textit{Frequent throughput fluctuation and unnecessary fast retransmission:}~MPTCP uses Additive-Increase/Multiplicative-Decrease~(AIMD)~\nomenclature{AIMD}{Additive-Increase/Multiplicative-Decrease} congestion control algorithm to set congestion window sizes.
+The problem is that AIMD causes frequent throughput fluctuation and significant end-to-end delay~\cite{wu2016streaming, lim2014cross}.
 For example, out-of-order packet delivery, which is common in multipath transmission, and losses, which could be wireless loss and not congestion loss, could trigger unnecessary fast retransmission, which impacts undesirable reduction in the size of congestion window and waste useful bandwidth~\cite{habib2016past}.
-In our surveyed works, ADMIT~\cite{wu2016streaming} considered the packet loss differentiation to mitigate this problem.
+In our surveyed works, ADMIT~\cite{wu2016streaming} and {DEAM~\cite{Wu2019Energy}} considered the packet loss differentiation to mitigate this problem.

-\item \textbf{ Content-agnostic traffic scheduling: }In MPTCP, availability of multipath connections is unknown to the application.
+\item \textit{Content-agnostic traffic scheduling:}~In MPTCP, availability of multipath connections is unknown to the application.
 Therefore, MPTCP is unaware of application information and video content features.
-The approaches proposed in~\cite{corbillon2016cross} and~\cite{han2016mp} introduced cross layer solutions to access the video content and deadlines, respectively.
+The approaches proposed in~\cite{corbillon2016cross} and~\cite{han2016mp} introduced {cross-layer} solutions to access the video content and deadlines, respectively.

-\item \textbf{Fully reliable and ordered service: } MPTCP is an extension of TCP protocol with inherited fully reliable and ordered services, which are not required by video streaming.
+\item \textit{Fully reliable and ordered service:}~MPTCP is an extension of TCP protocol with inherited fully reliable and ordered services, which are not required by video streaming.
 In our surveyed works, there are some efforts~\cite{diop2012qos,zhang2015multipath}, PR-MPTCP$^+$\cite{cao2016pr} applying the concept of partial reliability in MPTCP for real-time video delivery.
 This concept avoids retransmission for acceptable loss rates and provides partial reliable video data transmission to the upper layers~\cite{diop2012qos,zhang2015multipath,cao2016pr}.

-Partial reliability leads to improved network performance parameters (e.g., delay, bandwidth), and consequently, better QoE~\cite{diop2012qos}.
+Partial reliability leads to improved network performance parameters~(e.g., delay, bandwidth), and consequently, better QoE~\cite{diop2012qos}.

 \end{itemize}